FINDING MEANING & PURPOSE

 Where are you heading?
 Would you start out on a year-long journey to an unknown destination?
 Or would you ask questions about the journey, and about the destination?

-Finding purpose and fulfilment is more about giving, to others, to the community, to the environment, to the world.
+Finding meaning and fulfilment is more about giving, to others, to the community, to the environment, to the world.
 We often become more outward focused to find meaning and purpose.

 In giving, in finding purpose, we find fulfilment and satisfaction, but not necessarily happiness....although it can be a by-product.

-Finding purpose gives us exactly that - a purpose to go on in spite of life circumstances.
+Finding meaning and purpose gives us exactly that - a purpose to go on in spite of life circumstances.

 Viktor Frankl (in Man's Search for Meaning) found meaning and purpose even as a Nazi concentration camp in-mate.
 He noticed that those fellow prisoners lacking a sense of purpose gave up and died more quickly than those with purpose.
 Those with purpose were the people more likely to survive - they looked back on their lives with a sense of satisfaction, and looked forward to future achievements.